RichLewis007/Public-Gists-from-Rich-Lewis/docs/ARCHITECTURE.md

 - `GIST_TOKEN` scope: **gist** only.
 - `PUSH_TOKEN` scope: **Contents: Read and write** on the **single** target repo.
 - Gist IDs and repo URLs are fine to publish.

----

-## Future Enhancements

-- Convert the project site to **MkDocs (Material)** for built-in search and richer styling.
-- Add filters/sorting client-side (if migrating to MkDocs or a small vanilla JS component).
-- Generate an **RSS/Atom** feed of your latest public gists.